 \subtitle{Properties of the CRISP2 instrument at the Swedish 1-m Solar Telescope} \titlerunning{An FPI characterization method} \authorrunning{de la Cruz Rodr\'iguez et al.}

 \offprints{J. de la Cruz Rodr\'iguez }

 \abstract {Imaging Fabry-P\'erot Interferometer (FPI) observations are commonly used in solar physics to infer physical parameters in the photosphere and chromosphere through modeling of the observations.
 Such techniques require detailed knowledge of the spectral instrumental profile in order to produce accurate results.} {In this study we present a method to characterize the spatial variation of parameters of dual-etalon FPI instruments mounted in telecentric configuration: spatially-resolved cavity separation and reflectivities of both etalons, as well as the prefilter variation across the field-of-view.
-Here, we aim at characterizing the field-of-view dependence of the parameters of the new CRISP2 FPI.} {We have implemented a forward model of the FPI instrumental degradation combined with a template average quiet-Sun spectra at disk center in order to model two sets of observational data.
+Here, we aim at characterizing the field-of-view dependence of the parameters of the new CRISP2 FPI.} {We have implemented a forward model of the FPI instrumental degradation combined with a template average quiet-Sun {spectrum} at disk center in order to model two sets of observational data.
 Our method does not require any change in the optical setup or the utilization of external sources of illumination.
 We assess the validity of several functional forms in the calculation of the FPI transmission profiles.} {Our results show that (generally) the inclusion of the secondary transmission peaks at $\pm 1$ times the Free Spectral Range and a detailed estimate of the prefilter curve is necessary in order to obtain accurate values of both etalon reflectivities.